-Consists of automated engine trend reporting and real-time engine and airframe exceedance monitoring and remote, real-time diagnostics.
-Automated reports with configurable reporting intervals notify the airline when a maintenance event has occurred.
-Leveraging the global coverage of the Iridium satellite network, FLYHTHealth allows the airline to request data directly from the reporting system once a problem has been detected.
-The intent is then for the airline to use FLYHT's real-time systems diagnostics capabilities to interrogate systems information and identify the source of the problem and prepare the arrival station for repair, long before the aircraft lands at its destination.
-By automating and enhancing the real-time and long-term monitoring of airplane data, FLYHTHealth enables proactive management of maintenance and reduces "turn-time", downtime and the financial impact of unscheduled maintenance.
+Consists of automated engine and airframe trend monitoring and real-time exceedances and diagnostics.
+Automated trend reports with configurable reporting intervals notify the airline when a maintenance event has occurred.
+Leveraging the global coverage of the Iridium satellite network, FLYHTHealth allows the airline to request data directly from the engine once a problem has been detected.
+The airline can then use FLYHT's real-time systems diagnostics capabilities to interrogate systems information and identify the source of the problem and prepare the arrival station for repair, long before the aircraft lands at its destination.
+By automating and enhancing the real-time and long-term monitoring of airplane data, FLYHTHealth enables proactive management of maintenance and reduces downtime and the financial impact of unscheduled maintenance.